saimadhav1825/mycompanywebsite/video-generation-prompt.md

 # Video Generation Prompt: "How We Bring Ideas to Reality"

 ## 🎬 Video Overview
-**Title:** "From Vision to Reality - How Lotusly Transforms Your Ideas" **Duration:** 60-90 seconds
+**Title:** "From Vision to Reality - How NaviraSoft Transforms Your Ideas" **Duration:** 60-90 seconds
 **Style:** Modern, professional, animated explainer video **Tone:** Inspiring, confident, innovative

 ## 🎯 Core Message
-Show the journey from a client's initial idea to a fully realized digital product, highlighting Lotusly's expertise and process.
+Show the journey from a client's initial idea to a fully realized digital product, highlighting NaviraSoft's expertise and process.

 ## 📝 Video Script & Scenes